Alpine-DAV/ascent/src/docs/sphinx/AscentAPI.rst

 Default Directory
 """""""""""""""""
 By default, Ascent will output files in the current working directory.
-This can be overrided by specifying the ``default_dir``.
+This can be overridden by specifying the ``default_dir``.
 This directory must be a valid directory, i.e., Ascent will not create this director for you.
-Many Ascent filters have parameters that specify output files, and Ascent will only place files that do not have an absolue path specified.
+Many Ascent filters have parameters that specify output files, and Ascent will only place files that do not have an absolute path specified.
 For example, the ``my_image`` would be written to the default directory, but ``/some/other/path/my_image`` would be written in the directory ``/some/other/path/``.